anydotcrypto/docs.any.sender/docs/devTools/README.md

 }
 ```

 * `funder`: The address or index of the wallet that will be used to fund the any.sender deployment.
-If not supplied last wallet returned by provider.listAccounts will be used for this.
+Defaults to the last signer returned by `provider.listAccounts`.
 * `shardInterval`: The data registry shard interval.
 The number of blocks before a shard can be rotated.
 Defaults to 180000.
 * `compensationPeriod`: The adjudicator compensation period.
 The number of blocks any.sender is allowed to give out compensation.
 Defaults to 180000.
 * `withdrawalPeriod`: The minimum amount of time between a withdrawal request and a withdrawal in the lockable deposit contract.
 Defaults to 360000.